The following is a quick review of eight record categories:

 Employee Personnel Files

 Employee personnel files typically include the employee’s title, classification and job description.
-It should also contain their offer letter, performance reviews, promotion and/or demotion details, attendance and leave-of-absence notices, disciplinary notices, training, testing (including certificates), requests for reasonable accommodations and acknowledgements that they received and reviewed the company policies and employee handbook. best practice is to have a arbitrayion agreement, and commission agreement, piece rates clearly spelled out.
+It should also contain their offer letter, performance reviews, promotion and/or demotion details, attendance and leave-of-absence notices, disciplinary notices, training, testing (including certificates), requests for reasonable accommodations and acknowledgments that they received and reviewed the company policies and employee handbook. the best practice is to have a arbitration agreement, and commission agreement, piece rates clearly spelled out.